KaiCare/web/README.md

 Features:
 - KAI (AI Assistant) - KAI is an AI-powered assistant that helps you with your physical recovery when you need it the most.
 KAI will guide you through your recovery process, provide you with personalized exercises, and track your progress.
-- Personal Trainer - Computer vision aided agent that corrrects your pose while you are doing your recovery exercises.
+- Personal Trainer - Computer Vision aided agent that corrects your pose while you are doing your recovery exercises.

 ## About the team
-This application has been developed by 5 Illinois Institute of Technology engineer graduate students for the Orahacks hackathon that took place on April 2024.
+This application has been developed by 5 Illinois Institute of Technology engineer graduate students for the Orahacks hackathon that took place in April 2024.
 - Si Qiang Wu Yang | [LinkedIn](https://www.linkedin.com/in/siqiangwu) | siqiangwu@gmail.com | Computer Vision Developer & Design
 - Chenglong (Oskar) Wu Yang | [LinkedIn](https://www.linkedin.com/in/cwuyang) | cwuyang@hawk.iit.edu | Front/Web3 Developer & Design
 - Mario de Lucas Garcia | [LinkedIn](https://www.linkedin.com/in/mdelucasg) | delucasgarcia.mario@gmail.com | LLM/Front Developer & Design